perladvent/perldotcom/content/article/_pub_1999_09_refererents.md

 Unlike other object-oriented languages, Perl doesn't require that an object be a special kind of record-like data structure.
-In fact, you can use *any* existing type of Perl variableâa scalar, an array, a hash, etc.âas an object in Perl.
+In fact, you can use *any* existing type of Perl variable—a scalar, an array, a hash, etc.—as an object in Perl.

 Hence, the issue isn't how to *create* the object, because you create them exactly like any other Perl variable: declare them with a my, or